 7. The Royal Paintings

-The humongous and exquisitely brilliant painting of the eight manifestations of Goddess Durga Shakthi (strength) like the Shailputri, Bhramhacharini, Katyayani, Kalratri, Kushmanda are present in the palace along with an original work from the famous artist Raja Ravi Verma is also presented to the public’s spectacle.
+The humongous and exquisitely brilliant paintings of the eight manifestations of Goddess Durga Shakthi (strength) like the Shailputri, Bhramhacharini, Katyayani, Kalratri, Kushmanda are present in the palace along with an original work from the famous artist Raja Ravi Verma is also open to public viewing.

 8. Mysore Dussehra Festival

-The Dussehra festival celebration of the Mysore Palace are touted to be one of the best affairs of the country.
-It is a 10 day festival during which the entire palace is decorated like a bride and hosts various number of parades and processions honoring the festivities.
-Many famous lead artists are welcomed to perform on the stage in between the palace grounds.
-During the ancient times, kings sat on the Ambari (Palanquin) which was conceded by an elephant throughout Dussehra.
-Today Goddess Durga’s idol (statue) placed in this Ambari during Dussehra festivities.
+The Dussehra festival celebrations in the Mysore Palace are touted to be one of the best affairs in the country.
+It is a 10 day festival during which the entire palace is decorated just like a bride and hosts various number of parades and processions honoring the festivities.
+Many famous artists are welcomed to perform on stage that’s constructed in between the palace grounds.
+During ancient times, kings sat on the Ambari (Palanquin) which was conceded by an elephant throughout Dussehra.
+Today Goddess Durga’s idol (statue) is placed in this Ambari during Dussehra festivities.

 9. Modern Style Touring

 All the tourists who visit the Mysore palace can now take part in the exciting entertainment and activities that happen during the Dussehra festivities.
-The palace management has introduced mini battery operated golf carts that is available from 10am to 6pm at the entrance of the palace with minimalistic rates i.e., Rs.
+The palace management has introduced mini battery operated golf carts that are available from 10 am to 6 pm at the entrance of the palace with minimalistic rates i.e., Rs.
 40 for adults Rs.
 20 for child and Rs.
-10 for educational tour (letter from school management needed)
+10 for educational tour (letter from school management needed).